food stamps

 Food Stamps: An Overview

-Food stamps, originally established in the Federal Food Stamp Act of 1964 and overhauled by the Supplemental Nutrition and Assistance Program (SNAP), is the most significant food plan in the United States.
-It provides food stamps for needy individuals that can be exchanged like money at authorized stores.
-Food stamps can only be used for food items and for plants and seeds used to grow food.
-Food stamps cannot be used to purchase nonfood items such as pet food, vitamins, and medicine.
-SNAP benefits are added monthly on an EBT card that can be refilled monthly.
+The food stamp program (now called SNAP) was originally established in the Federal Food Stamp Act of 1964 and was overhauled by the Supplemental Nutrition and Assistance Program (SNAP).
+It is the largest federal food plan in the United States, and provides food assistance for low-income individuals through an electronic benefits transfer (EBT) card at authorized stores.
+SNAP can only be used for food items and for plants and seeds used to grow food.
+SNAP cannot be used to purchase nonfood items such as pet food, vitamins, and medicine.
+SNAP benefits are added monthly on an EBT card that can be reloaded monthly.
 The amount of SNAP benefits depends on a variety of factors including income and dependents.
 The federal government pays for the amount of the benefit received, while states pay part of the costs of determining eligibility and distributing the benefits.
 In addition, state public assistance agencies run the program.

 Eligibility